 To see a paediatrician, you’ll need a referral from your GP.
 Your GP is always a good place to start if you’re worried about your child’s health or development.
 Your GP can help you decide about seeing a paediatrician and help you find someone who’s right for your child.

 If your GP refers your child to a paediatrician, it’s a good idea to talk with your GP about the following things:

-- Why you’re going to the paediatrician: talk with your GP about why your child needs a referral to a paediatrician.
+- Why you’re going: talk with your GP about why your child needs to see a paediatrician.

-- Waiting list: how long before you can get an appointment to see the paediatrician?
+- Waiting lists: how long before you can get an appointment to see the paediatrician?

 - Cost: how much will the appointment with the paediatrician cost?
-It’s a good idea to check whether you can get money back from Medicare or whether you can get some other kind of financial help.
+It’s a good idea to check whether you can get money back from Medicare or another agency.

 - Location: find out where you have to go to see the paediatrician – for example, a public or private hospital, community health centre or consulting rooms.
 You might have to travel further than you expect, depending on your child’s needs.